aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-json/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
 - **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
 - **404 Not Found**: The spreadsheet file is not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## **Where Should You Use the Convert Range to JSON API?**
+## Where Should You Use the Convert Range to JSON API?

 - **Real-time Dashboards**: Convert live Excel data to JSON for real‑time charting libraries (Chart.js, D3.js).
 - **Spreadsheet-as-Service**: Excel ranges as JSON endpoints for other microservices to consume.
 - **Webhook Payloads**: Convert spreadsheet data to JSON for webhook notifications.
 - **Rapid Data Prototyping**: Quick conversion of cleaned Excel data to JSON for Python/R analysis.
 - **Machine Learning Pipelines**: Pre‑process training data from business‑maintained spreadsheets.
 - **E-commerce Operations**: Transform product catalogs or pricing sheets to JSON for website sync.
 - **Reporting Automation**: Generate JSON data feeds from financial models for automated reporting.
 - **App Configuration**: Manage feature flags, settings, or A/B test parameters in Excel → JSON.
 - **Multi-language Support**: Convert localization spreadsheets to JSON for i18n libraries.
 - **Dynamic Menus/Navigation**: Manage website navigation structures in Excel, deploy as JSON.

-## Why should you use the Convert Range to JSON API?
+## Why Should You Use the Convert Range to JSON API?

 - **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
 Compared to building custom chart‑rendering solutions, this significantly reduces the development workload.
 - **Cost‑Effective**: You can convert range data without first uploading the workbook, which saves storage space and reduces costs.
-- **To Fuel Modern Web & Mobile Applications**: JSON is the native data language of the web.
-By converting Excel ranges to JSON, you can **seamlessly feed live spreadsheet data into JavaScript frameworks** (React, Vue, Angular), mobile apps, or single‑page applications (SPAs) without complex parsing logic.
+- **Fuel Modern Web & Mobile Applications**: JSON is the native data language of the web.
+By converting Excel ranges to JSON, you can seamlessly feed live spreadsheet data into JavaScript frameworks (React, Vue, Angular), mobile apps, or single‑page applications (SPAs) without complex parsing logic.
-- **JSON is the lingua franca of modern systems**: compatible with virtually every programming language, database, and web service.
+- **JSON Is the Lingua Franca of Modern Systems**: Compatible with virtually every programming language, database, and web service.
 Unlike proprietary formats, JSON ensures your Excel data can be consumed anywhere.
 - **Structured Data Preservation**
   - **Intelligent Structure Detection**: Automatically converts tabular data to proper JSON arrays/objects.
   - **Header Mapping**: Uses first row as JSON keys for clean object structures.
   - **Data Type Retention**: Preserves number, date, and boolean types (not just text).

 ## How to Use the Convert Range to JSON API with SDKs?